 3D Printed Guns

 3D printing technology has become more accessible by more people and there are now websites where one can download the plans / file to be able to 3D print the parts of a gun.
-To be clear, however, these 3D printed guns are nothing like traditional firearms.
-Currently, the technology is very limited only allowing one to build a gun that can fire a single shot and the quality of printer necessary to produce such a gun costs between $3000 and $5000.
+To be clear, however, these 3D printed guns are not excatly like traditional firearms.
+Currently, the technology is relatively limited.

-Accuracy is very low relatively and the rate of fire is 1 per manual reload.
+Accuracy is very low relatively.
 Further, in order to work the 3D printed firearm needs a nail to act as the firing pin.
-In addition, the nail (if it is at least six-ounces) makes the gun detectable by standard metal detectors and thus legal.
+In addition, the nail (should) make the gun detectable by standard metal detectors and thus legal.
 The US Undetectable Firearms Act prohibits weapons that don't set off a metal detector.

 What Are The Concerns From The People and Politicians?